 Do the important things first?
 In my last post, I told you not to worry about the most important things.
 I just want you to start doing ANYTHING and start crossing things off of your list.
 Working on feeling accomplished and creating momentum is key to getting things done.
-But, there are some IMPORTANT things you should do first, but let me define important.
+However, there are some IMPORTANT things you should do first.

-Important is NOT that project you've been putting off, and it's not checking your email to make sure you don't have any fires to put out today.
-Important is any activity or task that creates energy for you rather than drain energy.
-Energy creating activities including drinking water, stretching, exercising, meditation, creative work, journaling, brainstorming, or anything that energizes you.
-Meeting a colleague or friend for coffee might energize you.
-Going for a challenging hike could be what energizes you.
-Taking a long hot shower could be it too.
-Whatever those things are, these are the most IMPORTANT things to do first thing in your day.
-In order to start doing these important activities first in your day, it takes a simple mind-set shift and tweak....
+Important is NOT that project you've been putting off; it's not checking your email to make sure you don't have any fires to put out today.
+Important is any activity or task that creates energy for you rather than draining it.
+Energy creating activities include drinking water, taking herbs, stretching, exercising, meditation, making art, journaling, brainstorming, or anything else that raises your vibration.
+Meeting a colleague or friend for coffee, going for a challenging hike, taking a long hot shower...
+These are the MOST IMPORTANT things to do first.
+It just takes a simple shift and a tweak.